Skip to main content

 Customer success manager job description

-The role of the customer success or client success manager is to unify your sales and success team.
-Because they’re part of many stages of the customer relationship, they have a high-level view of the customer lifecycle.
-They use this perspective to add value for your customers—and your company.
+The role of the customer success or client success manager is to ensure customers achieve their desired outcomes while using a company’s product or service.
+Because CSMs are part of many stages of the customer relationship, they have a high-level view of the customer life cycle.
+They use this perspective to add value for customers and the company.

 1. Customer relationship management

 Customer success managers own the relationship marketing process.
-They check in with customers regularly to develop an open line of communication, so concerns can be promptly heard and addressed.
+They check in with customers regularly to develop an open line of communication to hear and address customer concerns promptly.

 2. Brand promotion

-CSMs generate excitement for new or developing products by keeping clients updated on their progress.
-As new products come available, they facilitate demos and training.
+CSMs generate excitement for new or developing products by updating clients on their progress.
+As new products become available, they facilitate demos and training.
 If customers decide to add new products to their plans, success managers help implement them.

-CSMs can find upsell opportunities organically because they’ve taken the time to understand their client’s use-case and earn their trust.
+CSMs can find upsell opportunities organically because they’ve taken the time to understand their clients and earn their trust.
 That personal relationship makes all the difference in finding and positioning expansion opportunities.

-They’re also able to provide the technical product support and training necessary to keep their customers happy.
-This is especially important during onboarding, when CSMs work closely with customers to make sure their adoption of the product goes smoothly.
+They can also provide the technical product support and training necessary to keep their customers happy.
+This is especially important during customer onboarding when CSMs work closely with customers to ensure their product adoption goes smoothly.

 3. Proactive problem resolution

-CSMs check in with their clients monthly, if not weekly, and ask directed questions to gauge their satisfaction.
-They can compare these conversations with customer’s behavioral data—like how often clients are logging in to your company’s software—to assess their overall happiness.
+CSMs check in with their clients regularly and ask direct questions to gauge their satisfaction.
+They can compare these conversations with customer’s behavioral data—like how often clients log in to your company’s software—to assess their happiness.

 If a customer success manager sees any red flags, they can act immediately to fix the problem before it becomes a complaint.
-The first step may be as simple as calling a client for a check-in, or offering to do a lunch-and-learn for the client’s staff about the product.
+The first step may be as simple as calling a client to check in or offering to do a lunch-and-learn for the client’s staff about the product.
 This intervention feels natural to the client since customer success managers already have a regular, open line of communication with them.

 4. Leadership skills

 Customer success managers often take on leadership roles for the customer success team.
-They act as mentors to more junior teammates and might leader trainings or other customer success enablement initiatives.
+They act as mentors to more junior teammates and might lead training sessions or other customer success enablement initiatives.

 5. Empathy

 Empathy is a critical skill for any customer-facing role.
-Customer success managers often work with customers directly to help them resolve high stakes issues.
+Customer success managers often work with customers directly to help them resolve high-stakes issues.
 They must be able to put themselves in their customers’ shoes and manage expectations.
-Success managers can also provide empathy training for their teams.
+Success managers can also provide customer empathy training for their teams.

 6. Product knowledge

-Customers expect success managers to know the business’s product, service offerings, and policies well.
-Success managers have to both troubleshoot issues and offer best practices for getting the most value out of a product or service offering.
+Customers expect success managers to know the business’s products, services, and policies well.
+Success managers must troubleshoot issues and offer best practices for maximizing a product or service offering.

 7. Collaboration skills